wandersoncferreira/vim-mindset-apply-emacs/README.md

 (global-set-key (kbd "M-o") 'change-outer)
 ```

-What is interesting to notice in Emacs is the usefulness of this pattern, we does not need different
+What is interesting to notice in Emacs is the usefulness of this pattern, we do not need different
 bindings to these vim commands `ci<char>`, `di<char>`, and `yi<char>` meanings
-**{change,delete,copy} inside <char>**.
+**{change, delete,copy} inside <char>**.
 And why is that?
 When you `change-inner` in Emacs, the text
 is killed and sent to the `kill-ring`, therefore if you wanted `delete` that text, well done you
 just did it.